s8ngyu/Xeon/README.md

 ## Path
 Themes stored at /Library/Xeon/SIG

-# How to make Xeon cellular bars themes
+# How to make Xeon wifi bars themes

 ## Sizing
 You do not need to resize the images.
 Xeon automatically resizes the images to fit on the status bar.
 But recommended ratio is (1.70:1)